+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 The Linux file system has a ranked file structure because it has a root directory and subdirectories.
 The root directory has all of the other guides.
 Normally, a partition has just one file system, but it might have many.
 A file system is constructed in such a way that it can handle and store non-volatile data.
 Non-volatile storage refers to data that does not vanish when turned off the computer.
 Every file system needs a namespace, which is the technology and architecture that will be used to store the files.
 The namespace specifies the naming procedure, file name length, or a subset of characters that can be used in the file name.
 It also shows how files on a memory segment are organized logically, such as using directories to organize certain files.
 Once a namespace has been formed, a Metadata description for that specific file must be defined.
 To communicate with file system components such as files and directories, an API (application programming interface) is required.
 Creating, deleting, and copying files are all made easier using API.
 It simplifies an algorithm that determines how files are organized on a file system.
 API acts as a middleman between the user and the operating system's hardware, which is written in assembly language.
 Users make requests to the API in high-level languages, which are subsequently processed by the API as needed.

-Procedure to check file size in Linux
+Different ways to get file size in Linux

 The 'ls' command is perhaps one of the most often used commands on the command line in Linux.
 It means "to list," as in "to list the files and folders from my current location."
 It's approximately the same as the DOS/Windows command line option 'dir'.
 The man page for 'ls' will provide you with a wide variety of options that you can use with this command.
 Let's take a look at a few that show you the file size.